Things People Get Wrong About Michael The Archangel

 Wrong Fact #2: Michael plays a big bibilical role

 Even though the archangel Michael is a recognizable name, he's not as big of a figure in the canonical Christian Bible.
 We already mentioned that he only appears five times across the whole work — three times in the Old Testament and two times in the New Testament (Jude 1:9 and Revelation 12:7).
-While a character who only appears a few times is not necessarily minor, it's also not the case that he's described as doing or saying a lot of impactful things.
-He's more of a Hermes-like messenger and adjutant to God until we get to the Bible's conclusion in Revelation.
+While a character who only appears a few times is not necessarily minor, it's also not the case that he's described as doing or saying a lot of impactful things until we get to the Bible's conclusion in Revelation.

 Advertisement

-In Daniel 10, Michael delivers a message to Daniel when he is in prison, and that's it.
+In Daniel 10, an unnamed angel delivers a message to Daniel when he is in prison and mentions Michael, and that's it.
 Daniel 12 talks about apocalyptic times possibly referenced in the New Testament's Revelation and calls Michael "the great prince who protects your people," like some kind of political or military leader.
 But what does he do?
 No clue.
 Only in Revelation 12 does Michael play an active role when he and "his angels" fight "the dragon" (a story in and of itself) and wins.

-Then there are Michael's words, which amount to four English-translated words in Jude 9: "The Lord rebuke you!"
-Michael makes this statement in a very odd conversation between him and the devil about the physical body of Moses (more on this later).
+Then there are Michael's words, which amount to four English-translated words in Jude 1: "The Lord rebuke you!"
+Michael makes this statement in a very odd conversation between him and the devil about the physical body of Moses.
 But what effect did these words have?
 Nothing is mentioned.

 Advertisement